1) What does COMPASS-ND stand for?

 The research team is composed of CCNA researchers, as well as site staff at the individual sites.
 The study is based at 35 sites across the country.
 There will be sites in Nova Scotia, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta, and British Columbia.

 4) Recruitment began June 8, 2016!
 In fact, the study is looking to recruit 1600 patients by the spring of 2018.
-If you, your family, or your doctor think that your memory or thinking has changed and you would like to participate in important research, contact Mr. Joseph Lindsay to learn more.
+If you, your family, or your doctor think that your memory or thinking has changed and you would like to participate in important research, contact Victor Whitehead to learn more.

 5) How does COMPASS-ND fit within the overall CCNA?